 - To develop an education curriculum that should contribute to structure and build the spiritual dimension of young Muslims.

 IUMS enjoys Consultative Status with the World Scout Committee and is a member of the World Scout Inter-religious Forum.
+Visit the IUMS website

-The World Buddhist Scout Brotherhood (WBSB) began as a means to facilitate religious activities among Buddhist Scouts.
-The establishment of a Buddhist Scout network was valuable in the organisation of global Buddhist Scout activities.
+The World Buddhist Scout Council (WBSC) began as a means to facilitate religious activities among Buddhist Scouts.
+The establishment of a Buddhist Scout Network was valuable in the organisation of global Buddhist Scout activities.
 The objectives of the WBSC are:

 - To promote relations between Scouting and local Buddhists.

 - To introduce Scouting in such areas where Buddhism is established.

 - To coordinate the activities of the WBSC with non-Scout organizations having parallel objectives.

 - To motivate cooperation of WBSC members from around the World.